Do Macs get viruses? Find out if malware can affect your Mac

 What types of Mac malware are there?

-Well, first, let’s get on the same page in terms of the words we’re using.
-The word “virus” is often used for any malware, though it’s just one type of malware among many.
-So, by “MacBook virus” a person may mean an adware program, a Trojan horse, or a ransomware threat.
-What does it all mean?
+First, let’s see what you are dealing with when you get a virus on a Mac.
+The word “virus” is often used for all malware, though it’s just one type of malware.
+A “MacBook virus” may mean an adware program, a Trojan horse, a ransomware threat, or some other malicious software.
+How exactly can malware affect Mac?
 Let’s find out!

-Spyware is a computer program that can be used to secretly follow your online activities.
-Spyware quietly works in the background of an infected computer, sharing all the monitored data with a hacker.
+Spyware is a computer program that hackers can use to spy on you (hence the name) and secretly follow your online activities.
+It works quietly in the background and shares the monitored data with the virus’ creators.

-Similarly to Trojans, scamware wears a mask and pretends to be a legitimate program.
-And again, its true motivation is different.
-For example, scamware that looks like an antivirus may show you a fake warning about a virus on your Mac to make you pay for a fix.
+Like Trojans, scamware pretends to be a legitimate program.
+Its goal is to trick you into providing your personal information and/or your money.
+For example, scamware may pretend to be an antivirus and show you a fake warning about a virus on your Mac to make you pay for a fix.
 Alternatively, scamware may urge you to download another, even more harmful program.

 Ransomware is a particularly nasty type of malware.
 It invades your computer, locks you out of controlling it, then displays a ransom note.
 Hackers demand payment in cryptocurrencies to get their dough anonymously.
-And if you do pay up, there’s no guarantee your computer will be actually restored.
+And if you do pay up, there’s no guarantee control of your computer will actually be restored to you.

 Does my Mac have a virus?

-Have you noticed your computer acting weird?
-Is it malware or is your Mac just going a difficult emotional phase?
-Here’s how to check for a virus on your Mac.
+Have you noticed your Mac computer acting weird?
+Is it malware, or is your Mac just going through a difficult emotional phase?
+This is how to tell if your Mac got a virus.